blee42/eecs337-recipes/README.md

 # Recipe Transformer

+This project was hardcoded to take recipes from an older version of AllRecipes.com.
+The recipe parser (recipe.py) will need to be changed to accept different types of url input.

 Project by Kevin Chen, Brittany Lee, Kevin Broh-Kahn, and Bhavita Jaiswal!

 This project is built off of a Flask boilerplate - [https://github.com/mjhea0/flask-boilerplate/](https://github.com/mjhea0/flask-boilerplate).
 Built and tested with Mongo 2.6.4 and Python 2.7.6.